officelifehq/docs/docs/documentation/operate/expenses.md

 By default, in your account, no one will have access to the accountant role — not even administrators.
 You have to manually enter a name of an employee to add him to the list of authorized employees with this privilege.

-To add a new accountant, you simply have to click on the Add button, then type the first letters of the person you want to add.
+To add a new accountant, you  have to click on the Add button, then type the first letters of the person you want to add.

-Finally, simply select the employee from the search results and this person will have an immediate access to the Expense tab on the dashboard.
+Finally,  select the employee from the search results and this person will have an immediate access to the Expense tab on the dashboard.

-Note that when the employee becomes an accountant, he receives a notification that will inform him that he has access to this new role.
+Note that when the employee becomes an accountant, (s)he receives a notification that will inform him that (s)he has access to this new role.

 ### Removing the accounting role